‘Austerity never ended’: Durham students react to university tuition fee increases

 Sector leaders say income from tuition fees has failed to keep pace with rising costs, while a decline in international student numbers – who typically pay higher fees – has further strained budgets.

-One student told us that this change felt like a “back step” and “a kind of betrayal.”
+One student said the change feels like a “back step” and “a kind of betrayal.”

-Another student said: “Uni’s already so expensive, setting this precedent of price-raising worries me…” He then added: “Austerity never ended.”
+Another student expressed concerns surrounding the hike in fees, due to higher education already feeling costly: “Unis already so expensive, setting this precedent of price-raising worries me.”
+“Austerity never ended,” he added.

-One student, already disappointed with their lack of contact hours, said that “it just seems like higher education is getting harder to access every year”.
-They said they were “disappointed but not surprised.”
+Others spoke of how they’re already disappointed with their lack of contact hours, saying “it just seems like higher education is getting harder to access every year”.
+They said they felt “disappointed but not surprised.”

 Another student expressed concerns that we’re not going to “feel that difference at uni.”